-Each creature's starting AP is determined by rolling a dice whose size is closest to their AP maximum.
-If their AP maximum is between dice sizes, use the closest smaller size.
-Rolling the dice's maximum value always gives the creature their full AP amount.
+The starting AP of each creature is determined by them rolling a dice, whose size is equivalent to their AP max, rounded down.
+The result determines your starting AP.
+Rolling the dice's maximum value grants the creature full AP.